 - The surgeon places a small tube in the opening of the eardrum.
 This lets air flow into the middle ear.
 It also keeps fluid from building up.

 What happens after an ear tube insertion for a child?

 Most children can go home 1 to 2 hours after surgery.
-Your child will need follow-up care from his or her surgeon.
+Your child will need follow-up care from their surgeon.
 The ear tubes normally fall out on their own in about 6 months to a year.

 You’ll get instructions on how to care for your child’s tubes.
 Your child may need to use ear drops.
 Your child may also need to wear ear plugs in the bath or when swimming.

 Call your child's healthcare provider if you have questions or if your child has any of the following symptoms: